Shaun of the Dead: Marketing

-In the UK, Shaun of the Dead took £1.6 million at 367 cinemas on its opening weekend (9–11 April 2004) and netted £6.4 million by mid-May.
-It was second at the box office, following 50 First Dates with £1.65 million.
-In its opening weekend in the US, Shaun of the Dead earned US$3.3 million, taking seventh place at the box office despite a limited release to 607 theatres.
-As of June 2020, the film has earned US$30,076,102 worldwide in box office receipts since its release.
-The film was released only two weeks after Zack Snyder's 2004 remake Dawn of the Dead.
-Both are internationally distributed by Universal Pictures, with the company only taking on Shaun of the Dead after setting the condition it be released after the remake.

 Home media

 The film was released on VHS and DVD shortly after its theatrical run in the US, with a VHS and DVD release on 6 September 2004 in the UK and around December 2004 in the US, in widescreen-only for both formats.
 Features included several audio commentaries, EPK featurettes about the film's production, pre-production video diaries and concept videos, photo galleries, bloopers, and more.
 The film also saw release on the HD DVD format in 2007 and UMD, with a Blu-ray Disc release following in 2009.

 The Blu-ray release had high-definition visuals and a 5.1 surround sound audio mix.
 Special features include four audio commentaries, the DVD features, and U-Control features giving access to "storyboards, missing bits, and of course the Zomb-O-Meter trivia track".